gianluigilopardo/AnthropicEconomicIndex/README.md

 viewer: false
 ---
 ## Overview
 This directory contains O*NET task mapping and automation vs. augmentation data from "Which Economic Tasks are Performed with AI?
 Evidence from Millions of Claude Conversations."
-The data, provided analysis, and preliminary plots are described below.
+The data and provided analysis are described below.

 **Please see our [blog post](https://www.anthropic.com/news/the-anthropic-economic-index) and [paper](https://assets.anthropic.com/m/2e23255f1e84ca97/original/Economic_Tasks_AI_Paper.pdf) for further visualizations and complete analysis.**